PostHog/handbook/docs/handbook/communication.md

 1. If you have content in a Google Doc that is later moved to the website or handbook, [deprecate the Google Doc](#how-to-deprecate-a-google-doc).
 1. When referring to a Google Doc or folder on the Google Drive in the handbook, refrain from directly linking it.
 Instead, indicate the name of the doc.
 If you link the URL people from outside the organization can request access, creating workload and the potential for mistakes.
 (In the past, linking a Google Doc has led to inadvertently opening the sharing settings beyond what was intended.)
-This also helps prevent spam from people outside GitLab requesting access to a doc when clicking its link.
+This also helps prevent spam from people outside PostHog requesting access to a doc when clicking its link.
 1. If you are having trouble finding a shared Google Doc, make sure you [Search &lt;your domain&gt;](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
 1. In our handbook, if you find yourself wondering whether it is better to provide a public link to a Google Doc vs. writing out the content on the website, use the following guideline: Is this document frequently adapted / customized?
 If yes, then provide a link, making sure that the document can be _commented on_ by _anyone_ with the link.
 For instance, this is how we share our employment contracts.
 If the document is rarely customized, then provide the content directly on the site and deprecate the Google Doc.
 1. If you want to quickly find where a team member's cursor is in a Google Doc, click their icon at the top of the document and the app will jump you to the current location.
 This works in Sheets and Presentations as well.